SCFlanagan/Personal-Website/README.md

 ## Features
 * A responsive UI design
 * Achieved neon lights effect using CSS box-shadow and text-shadow and Photoshop for the images
+* CSS animations triggered by scrolling into view, using the Intersection Observer API in React
-* Used CSS animations to mimic the movement of neon signs
+* Replicates the movement of neon signs using CSS animations

 ## Tech
 * JavaScript